mend/renovate-ce-ee/docs/configuration.md

 Description, Homepage, User authorization callback URL, and Setup URL are all unimportant so you may set them to whatever you like.

+The Renovate Pro webhook listener binds to port 8080 by default, however it will bind to `process.env.PORT` instead if that is defined.
+Note: The Renovate Pro image takes care of exposing port 8080 of the container, so if you change this port then you will need to take care of any exposing/mapping of ports yourself.
+In the [Docker Compose example config](https://github.com/renovatebot/pro/blob/master/examples/docker-compose.yml), the default port 8080 is used but then mapped to port 80 on the host.

-For the Webhook URL field, point it to `/webhook` on port 80 of the server that you will run Renovate Pro on, e.g. http://1.2.3.4/webhook
+For the Webhook URL field, point it to `/webhook` on port 80 (or whatever port you mapped to) of the server that you will run Renovate Pro on, e.g. http://1.2.3.4/webhook
 Be sure to enter a webhook secret too.
 If you don't care about the value, then enter 'renovate' as that is the default secret that the webhook handler process uses.

 You can use the [Renovate icon](https://renovatebot.com/images/icon.png) for the app/bot if you desire.